Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 == Changelog ==
 = 4.2 =
-_Build 202449.01_
+_Build 202449.02_
-**FEATURE**: If markup/markdown calculations yield negative prices, Markup-by-Attribute will remove the price of a variation.
-WooCommerce will not display unpriced items to the customer, and the admin console will call out unpriced items.
-**FEATURE**: If the shopkeeper deliberately sets the price to zero (giveaways), Markup-by-Attribute will ignore the item and not adjust the price.
 **FEATURE**: Added the option to add the attribute label to the Add/Subtract text in the description.
 - Choose either "_Add $1.50 for Blue_" or "_Add $1.50 for Color: Blue_".
 - Choose either "_Subtract $3.97 for XXX-Small_" or "_Subtract $3.97 for Size: XXX-Small"_.
 - Use "Reapply Markups" introduced in version 4.0 to update all descriptions quickly.
+**FEATURE**: Added the option to allow items priced at zero.
+- When set OFF, markup calculations proceed normally even when the base price is zero.
+- When set ON, variations with zero prices remain at zero, ignoring any markups.
+**FEATURE**: If markup/markdown calculations yield negative prices, Markup-by-Attribute will remove the price of a variation.
+WooCommerce will not display unpriced items to the customer, and the admin console will call out unpriced items.
 **MAINTENANCE**: Ensured compatibility with current versions of WordPress, WooCommerce, MySQL, and PHP _Build 202447.07_
 **MAINTENANCE**: Converted spaces into tabs for compactness.